CartoDB/carto-react-template/README.md

 **Why React?**

-LI Apps tend to be applications with a reduce number of pages, but with a lots of functionality at each page and many relations between them.
+LI Apps tend to be applications with a reduced number of pages, but with lots of functionalities at each page and many relations between them.

-In the past, they were developed using imperative programming (with MVC patterns or similar), but it easily ends up in a messy applicattion with a huge amount of relation between each components.
+In the past, they were developed using imperative programming (with MVC patterns or similar), but it easily ends up in a messy application with a huge amount of relations between components.
 And each time you need to add something new, a new bug is also introduced.

 The reactive programming (React and deck.gl) comes to fix this issue and make your application easy to maintain, to test and to scale.
 We're 100% sure that you can create something manageable even if your application is really complex and includes lots of features with multiple interactions.

-Yes, it's a new paradigm, but once you'll learn it, you'll love it.
+Yes, it's a new paradigm, but once you learn it, you'll love it.

 ## Folder structure